leerob/nextjs-prism-markdown/docs/prism.md

 ## Deploy Your Own

-View the [**source code**](https://github.com/leerob/nextjs-prism-markdown) and deply your own example.
+View the [**source code**](https://github.com/leerob/nextjs-prism-markdown) and deploy your own.
 You can add new Markdown files to `docs/` and see them live instantly!

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/import/git?c=1&s=https://github.com/leerob/nextjs-prism-markdown)